Healthcare in Malawi: Public sector

 Public sector provision of health care is free and organised into three tiers- primary, secondary and tertiary.
 A system of referrals links these three tiers.

 Government departments that provide public services are the Ministry of Health (MOH), district, town and city councils, Ministry of Defence and Ministry of Internal Affairs and Public Security (Police and Prisons).
 These departments work in collaboration with the MOH; however respective funding is planned and disbursed individually.

 Patients enter into the system at the first tier (primary) and flow to higher tier facilities (secondary, tertiary) as needed.
 Medical supplies and human resources, however, flow in the opposite direction.
 The already limited resources are first allocated to the top tier facilities, leaving the second and third tier facilities with little to no resources.

 Primary care

-Primary care is "where the bulk of health car actually happens in Malawi".
+Primary care is "where the bulk of health care actually happens in Malawi".
 This consists of community-based outreach, staffed and unstaffed health posts, dispensaries, urban health centres, and primary health centres (including rural/community hospitals).
 At the primary level (third tier), hospitals have holding beds, post-natal beds, holding wards, and are able to provide outpatient, maternity, and antenatal services.

 If the patient's condition is considered to be too critical for primary care facilities to handle, they will be referred to the next level of the healthcare system.